emilyallegretti/allie-cse5911/README.md

 ## File/Object Structure
+Allie's different layers of object-model hierarchies provide object-oriented tools for conducting the analyses of the participation indicators described above.
+The object models essentially encapsulate the raw event data taken from ECHO (`Events` below) and create more complex data structures (`States, EventContainers, StateContainers` below) that form connections and sequences between these events based on each indicator above.
+At Allie's current state, these objects are being used to display basic analyses of user participation with the ECHO platform based on specific users or durations of time.
+The goal of producing this simplistic object structure is that so when a future decision tree or machine-learning model is created, these objects can be used as input for simpler data processing.

 Allie's directory structure consists of:
 - A folder containing regression tests (./Tests)
 - a db folder containing a recent copy of the ECHO database